This article has links to products and services we recommend, which we may make a commission from.

 If your travels take you to the capital of the Lone Star state, here are the 12 best breakfast taco joints in Austin.

 What Makes A Good Breakfast Taco?

-In Austin, breakfast tacos are beloved and every Austinite has their favorite tacos joint.
+In Austin, breakfast tacos are beloved, and every Austinite has their favorite tacos joint.
 New breakfast tacos recipes compete with old-fashioned breakfast tacos.

 Migas in Mexico are the leftovers.
-This typically involves crumbs of tortilla chips, eggs and other left over foods that are not to be wasted.
+This typically involves crumbs of tortilla chips, egg, and cheese, along with other leftover foods not to be wasted.